KonradKiss/DynamoQL/README.md

 ```
 Q INSERT INTO  my_table VALUES uuid = "aea1ceb0-60f5-11e2-bcfd-0800200c9a66", timestamp = 1358461861, message = "Test message!"
-// the insert statement is queued into the write request batch.. we could do more inserts here
+// The insert statement is queued into the write request batch.. we could do more inserts here
 FLUSH
 // The write request batch is sent along with those possible other inserts.
 // The table my_table receives a new record or we receive an exception if there is already